CDO-To-CEO Institute 2018 Recap

 Presidents see their institutions quite differently than students.
 The CDO could be a catalyst to narrow this gap.
 (Lorelle Espinosa – Vice President for Research, American Council on Education)

 To get ahead, a CDO aspiring for a presidency should strongly consider taking a role at a community college in a location that is less popular than others.
 (Walter Bumphus – President, American Association of Community Colleges)

 Freedom of speech and Title X issues will be on the president’s desk for many years to come.
 CDOs should brace for this wave of concern, be versed in them, and prepare to assess competing risks prior to taking office.
-(Jerry Blakmore – General Counsel, University of North Carolina)
+(Jerry Blakemore – General Counsel, University of North Carolina, Greensboro)